Seiya Morohashi: Dramatic Dream Team (2002–2019)

-Pro Wrestling Noah (2017-present)
+Pro Wrestling Noah (2017–2020)

-Morohashi made his debut in Pro Wrestling Noah on the seventh night of the NOAH Global Tag League 2017 on May 3, where he fell short to Tadasuke.
-In the same year, beginning with June 13, he teamed up with Phil Atlas and participated in the Global Junior Heavyweight Tag League, competing against teams such as Hi69 and Taiji Ishimori, and Mao and Shunma Katsumata, and finishing with eight points.
-One year later, he participated in the 2018 Global Junior Heavyweight Tag League, this time teaming up with Junta Miyawaki and competing against teams as Ikuto Hidaka and Takuya Sugawara, and Ricky Marvin and El Hijo del Pantera, finishing without scoring any points.
-The next year, in the 2019 Tag League, he teamed up again with Miyawaki, competing against teams such as Chris Ridgeway and Hitoshi Kumano, Hajime Ohara and Nosawa Rongai and finishing with a total of four points.
-Another notable appearance of Morohashi in Noah's events was at the 2018 Global Junior Heavyweight League, where he competed against Kotaro Suzuki, Daisuke Harada, Hitoshi Kumano, Tadasuke and Hajime Ohara, placing himself in the block B of the tournament and finishing with a total of two points.
-Morohashi participated in a no. 1 contendership tournament beginning at NOAH All Four Sides on June 19, 2020, for the GHC National Championship, falling short in a first-round match to Shuhei Taniguchi.
+Morohashi debuted in Pro Wrestling Noah in the NOAH Global Tag League 2017 on May 3, where he lost to Tadasuke.
+On June 13, 2017, he teamed up with Phil Atlas to participate in the Global Junior Heavyweight Tag League, competing against teams such as Hi69 and Taiji Ishimori, and Mao and Shunma Katsumata; he finished with eight points.
+He participated in the same competition a year later with Junta Miyawaki, and competing against teams of Ikuto Hidaka and Takuya Sugawara, and Ricky Marvin and El Hijo del Pantera, though he did not score any points.
+In the 2019 Tag League, Morohashi competed with the same teammate against teams such as Chris Ridgeway and Hitoshi Kumano, Hajime Ohara and Nosawa Rongai, finishing with four points.
+He participated in the 2018 Global Junior Heavyweight League, where he competed against Kotaro Suzuki, Daisuke Harada, Hitoshi Kumano, Tadasuke and Hajime Ohara, placing in block B of the tournament and finishing with two points.
+He was in a rank 1 contendership tournament, beginning at NOAH All Four Sides on June 19, 2020, for the GHC National Championship, losing in a first-round match to Shuhei Taniguchi.